You are in the CarrTracks website Picture Gallery.

 After the Tehachapi earthquake in 1952, tunnel 6 was daylighted and Cliff siding extended around the corner to near tunnel 5 making it 112 car lengths.
 In the early 1950s the middle siding at Warren was removed.

 In 1956, SP installed a US&S interlocking at Mojave depot to control four signals and nine power switches at East Mojave.
 Around 1959 CTC was extended from Bena to Sandcut with the installation of a double crossover and the middle siding at Bena removed.
 The eastbound siding at Bealville was removed and the westward siding connected to Allard siding.
 This gave Bealville the longest siding on the hill at 271 car lengths.
 Also Cable siding was extended from 85 to 149 car lenghts and the crossover was removed at Rowen and track rearranged so that the siding was 165 car lengths.
 In 1960, SP added control of five signals to the interlocking at Mojave.
 I think this was in conjunction with the removal of the north end switch tender job at Mojave.
 Trains now had to line themselves into or out of the yard.
 In 1961, the south track between Mojave and Cameron was upgraded with signals for trains in either direction controlled of the operator at Mojave.
 In 1963, double track was extended west from Tehachapi to Cable.
 In 1975, the long siding at Woodford was extend to near the bridge over Tehachapi Creek.
-Caliente and Ilmon sidings were connected after the flood in 1983.
+Caliente and Ilmon sidings were connected after the flood in 1983 and tunnel 1/2 eliminated.
 Walong and Marcel sidings were connected in October 2016.

 All of my pictures in this series are on disks 40 through 48.
 You can purchase a disk and printout any of the pictures for your own use to dress up your train room or add color to a house that just cries out for more train pictures.
 As a reference, I've added a Mojave Subdivision timetable.